GokulapriyaM/loco/README.md

 * Location accuracy:
 	* Using Google's Fused Api for finding location coordinates gives reasonable accuracy most times (< 50 meters), but sometimes gives bad accuracy (~500 meters sometimes), but this is less our app's fault and more the strength of the phone's wifi/cellular signal
 * Login/Sign-in:
-	* Firebase Authentication correctly contains all Loco users, and Firebase Database is correctly updated for all loco users
+	* Firebase Authentication correctly contains all Loco users, and Firebase Database is correctly updated for all Loco users
 * Posting content:
 	* Photos are correctly stored in Firebase Storage and posts are correctly stored in the Creations section of Firebase Database
 	* Ratings are correctly stored in Firebase Database as "rating" type Creations